-What to plant in August for fall and winter garden crops!
+What to plant now for fall and winter garden crops!
 Today I’m going to share with you the crops that can be planted now in mid to end of summer that you’re going to be able to harvest through fall and maybe even through the winter months, depending on your climate, because being able to harvest food from your garden as close to year round as possible is pretty amazing, and doable!

 Listen in below to the full podcast, Episode #191 What to Plant in August for Fall Garden Crops, of the Pioneering Today Podcast, where we don’t just inspire you, but give you the clear steps to create the homegrown garden, pantry, kitchen and life you want for your family and homestead.